The title track of this double CD compilation of Celtic music has a mysterious history.

 The ancient liturgical poem can be found in St. David’s Cathedral Wales, and no one knows for certain the source of the original text.
 It was also been found on a Norman crucifix of 1632, and an adaptation of the historic text has been included in an anthology of verse by the English poet Charles Causley.

 ‘Our Lord The Sun’ was used in prayer by the early Christian Church up to and including the fifth and sixth centuries, and embodied in the Liturgy until altered to ‘Our Lord The God’.

 Three mixes of ‘I Am The Great Sun’ are available for download; the full length album track, and the radio single edit.
 There is also a piano vocal mix version.
-The double CD Celtic music compilation was originally released in 2000 but , is now no longer available on general release.
-The song was first featured on the international Celtic Expressions series, and then licensed by Little Room for the compilation.
+The double CD Celtic music compilation was originally released in 2000 and there are a limited number of copies still available..
+The title song was first featured on the international Celtic Expressions series, and then included in this double CD compilation of roots Celtic music.

-There are a few remaining archive copies left of the original full length double CD compilation, and these are available for purchase via the Little Room Store.
+The original full length double CD compilation, with one vocal CD and one instrumental CD is available for purchase via the Little Room Store.
 Full details of the track-list and the featured artists can be found on the CD information page once you visit the store.